 X-Chromosome Inactivation and its Implications

 While X-inactivation was once thought to be a random and complete process, research has shown that some genes on the inactivated X chromosome can escape inactivation.
-This means that females can express two copies of some X-linked genes, even though one X chromosome is largely silenced.
+Because of that, this means that females can express two copies of some X-linked genes, even though one X chromosome is largely silenced.
 The implications of this "escape from X-inactivation" are being investigated in the context of various diseases, including autoimmune disorders, where females are disproportionately affected.

 The Role of the Y Chromosome Beyond Sex Determination